wp-plugins/html5-jquery-audio-player/readme.txt

 *   Works in all major browsers - IE7, IE8, IE9, Safari, Firefox, Chrome
 *   Works on mobile devices including iPhone/iPad
 *   Can enable Buy or Download tracks button - [tutorial here](http://www.enigmaweb.com.au/fetchapp-integration-tutorial/)
+*	Autoplay on/off option
+*	User ratings on/off option
 *	Add the player to any post/page using shortcode `[hmp_player]`

 = Demo =